-Happy Friday, Memphis!
-Here are the five things you won’t want to miss in Memphis this weekend.
+Happy Juneteenth Memphis!
+Here are the five things you won’t want to miss this weekend, plus a few extras.

 A Tour of Possibilities Caravan Tour Launch, regular tours starting Friday

 One of my favorite Memphians, Carolyn Michael-Banks, has been leading Memphis history tours for several years in her signature “ATOP” van.
 Now, she’s launching caravan tours so folks can stay safe in their own cars and experience her storytelling via Bluetooth.
 I’m trying it out today (Friday) around 1 p.m, and I’ll share my experience on IG Stories today, and later with a blog post recap.
 So tune in and watch out for that!